brooklynrail/brooklynrail-platform/content/events/2020/07/brooke-kamin-rapaport-lauren-haynes-and-ken-lum-with-joachim-pissarro-and-helen-lee.md

 summary: Brooke Kamin Rapaport, Lauren Haynes, and Ken Lum with Joachim Pissarro and Helen Lee.
 We'll conclude with a poetry reading from Kimberly Alidio.
 people:
+  - person: brooke-kamin-rapaport
+    event_bio: "Brooke Kamin Rapaport is a museum curator, independent curator, and art writer, and the current Director and Martin Friedman Senior Curator at Madison Square Park Conservancy in New York.
+She is responsible for Madison Square Art’s commissioned, public sculpture exhibitions by contemporary artists including Tony Cragg, Teresita Fernández, Paula Hayes, Ivan Navarro, Giuseppe Penone, and Martin Puryear.
+In 2019, Rapaport served as Commissioner and Curator of the United States Pavilion at the 2019 Venice Biennale, an exhibition of Martin Puryear's work, Martin Puryear: Liberty/Libertà.
+She has curated exhibitions at the Brooklyn Museum, the Jewish Museum, the Fine Arts Museums of San Francisco, among others. "
   - person: helen-lee
     event_bio: Helen Lee has had many roles in the art world, including collector, academic, art advisor, art book editor, and auction house specialist.
 She